30 km/h zone: United Kingdom

 There is significant action across the UK, both by organisations and local councils, to implement more 20 mph limits and zones in local communities.
 20's Plenty for Us lists populations in UK local authorities committed to wide-area 20 mph limits at over 15 million people in March 2016, with over half of the 40 largest UK urban authorities having agreed to a total 20 mph policy.
 Some towns define the 20 mph zone as the general speed limit across the city, with a higher speed for main roads.

+Scotland

 In March 2018, Edinburgh implemented a citywide network of 20 mph limits.
 Average speeds have reduced; support for 20 mph is increasing, though compliance is still imperfect; casualties have fallen.
 There is no evidence of traffic displacement from 20 mph streets to 30 mph streets.

 The council of the mostly rural Scottish Borders, UK, tried a 20 mph speed limit in 97 villages and towns from October 2020.
 Speeds reduced and remained lower for at least eight months.
 The largest speed reductions were in locations with higher speeds, and especially in those having mean speeds greater than 25 mph before the intervention.